Starkey Hearing Aids

 With more seniors enjoying new technology more than ever,1 many older adults are searching for high-tech hearing aids with advanced features; Starkey is a leading hearing aid provider that fits the bill.
-With Starkey, sound quality and AI features make their hearing aids a premium choice comparable to top-rated brands like Signia and Phonak.
-The company offers six different styles of hearing aids, ranging from behind-the-ear to invisible-in-the-canal, so users can find the fit that is most comfortable for their lifestyle.
+With Starkey, sound quality and AI features make their hearing aids a premium choice comparable to other top-rated brands we’ve tested, including Phonak.
+The company offers several different styles of hearing aids, ranging from behind-the-ear to invisible-in-the-canal, so users can find the fit that is most comfortable for their lifestyle.

 Before we get into Starkey’s product lineup, let’s look at where the brand got its start.
 The Starkey family of brands has been specializing in hearing aid technology since 1967.
 What began as a grassroots startup has grown to a global leader in the hearing aid industry.
 Today, the Starkey family of brands includes familiar faces like Audibel, MicroTech, and NuEar.
 Starkey is the only member of the “Big Six” hearing aid providers, a group that manufactures the majority of the world’s hearing aids, based in the U.S. Today, the company is headquartered in Minnesota and employs over 5,000 people across their 26 facilities worldwide.

 Below is a look at some of Starkey’s hearing aids.
 They come in a variety of styles to fit your needs.
 Just a reminder: Starkey prices will vary by location and dispenser, so the best way to determine the cost of a pair of Starkey hearing aids is to visit a local Starkey provider.

 |Sensors for hearing performance, health tracking, and intelligent assistance